alibaba/hooks/packages/hooks/src/useNetwork/index.en-US.md

 # useNetwork

-A hook that elegantly return NetworkInformation object containing information about the system's connection.
+A hook that can manage the state of network.

 ## Examples